We are on LinkedIn every day.

 That means there is no reason to have a teeny-weeny photo in the box – like this:

-- You list your name in all lower case letters.
+You list your name in all lower case letters (or ALL CAPS)

-You are presenting an image to millions of potential viewers – are you a lower case kind of guy/gal?
+You are presenting an image to millions of potential viewers – are you a lower case kind of guy/gal or WHY ARE YOU YELLING AT THEM?

-- You neglect to liberally use the Summary section under Background.
+You neglect to liberally use the ABOUT section

 LinkedIn gives you 2000 characters to work with – so why not tell the world more about yourself?